Gay Rights: A Libertarian Approach

 Since they partially share the heritage of Classical Liberalism, democratic socialists and left-liberals have been much more helpful to the cause of gay liberation.
 Much of the progress in recent years in repealing laws in this area has been due to them.
 But too often, even when they are more or less rational on the subject, they are, either for reasons of temperament or politics, much too timid.
 Just as they tend to support legalization of marijuana, but not—heaven forbid!—of “hard” drugs (or until the results of an indefinite number of tax-subsidized “studies” have come through), so many of them are generally in favor of gay rights, but nearly all shy away from the right of homosexual couples to adopt children, or even to have their unions legally recognized.
 Moreover, their attitudes are often tainted by an offensive, psychiatrically-rooted condescension: basically, a these-people-are-sick-and-need-help-not-punishment approach.
 What socialists and left-liberals lack—it’s almost a defining characteristic—is the fundamental laissez-faire slant on things: that, all in all, it’s best to leave peaceful people alone and let them arrange matters to suit themselves.
 It’ll all work out, no need to worry.—Actually, instead of fretting about them, why don’t you go out and do what you’re interested in … ?

 And as for the run-of-the-mill liberal politicians, we have a right to suspect the extent of their genuine tolerance.
-Consider, for example, one of the more “liberal” of these men, Sergeant Shriver (who was McGovern’s Vice Presidential candidate in 1972).
-In a speech in Chicago to Mayor Daley’s precinct workers, on October 24, 1972, Shriver whiningly complained of the unfair attacks on McGovern in these terms: “And then they say that George McGovern wants to give blanket amnesty to everybody—draft dodgers, deserters, queers, kooks …” (New Your Times, November 12, 1972.
+Consider, for example, one of the more “liberal” of these men, Sargent Shriver (who was McGovern’s Vice Presidential candidate in 1972).
+In a speech in Chicago to Mayor Daley’s precinct workers, on October 24, 1972, Shriver whiningly complained of the unfair attacks on McGovern in these terms: “And then they say that George McGovern wants to give blanket amnesty to everybody—draft dodgers, deserters, queers, kooks …” (New York Times, November 12, 1972.
 Sec.
 4—notice that, in his frenzy, Shriver does not even take the trouble to make sense: “blanket amnesty to queers?”)
 I think you and I have a good idea of the real feelings on homosexuals of anyone likely to become the candidate for President of the Democratic Party.

 Last of all, it should be obvious that the conservatives cannot be trusted in this area.
 Even their rhetorical commitment to individual freedom has always been oddly selective: freedom of business enterprise—but not for the narcotics or pornography business; devotion to the right to life, liberty and the pursuit of happiness—but not when overseas imperialist adventures require the conscription of American youths; pride in being a citizen of “the freest land on earth”—but a central part of their image of America has always somehow been the House Un-American Activities Committee and the sainted FBI.
 In short, what conservatives lack—it’s almost their defining characteristic—is any sense that politics should be about principle.